Macaroni and Cheese

 Step 6:

-Pour grated cheese into the pasta.
+Add the grated cheese to the pasta.

 Step 7:

-Quickly mix the cheese with the pasta.
+Quickly toss the cheese with the pasta.

 Step 8:

-How to choose the perfect pot for soup, porridge or pickling cucumbers read the article about pots.
+- For how to choose the perfect pot for soup, porridge, or pickling, see the article on pots.

-For cooking, it is better to use filtered or bottled water that is neutral to taste.
-If you use tap water, keep in mind that it can give the dish an unpleasant characteristic taste.
+- For cooking, it's best to use filtered or bottled water with a neutral taste.
+Tap water can leave the dish with an off, characteristic aftertaste.

 Caloric content of the products possible in the composition of the dish